MGX3D/EspDRO/readme.md

 ----
 _Software prerequisites_:

-Arduino with ESP32 support, including [esp32fs filesystem uploader plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin)
+Arduino IDE (1.8.6) with [ESP32 support](https://github.com/espressif/arduino-esp32), including [esp32fs filesystem uploader plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin)

 _Hardware prerequisites_:
 - Espressif ESP32.
 The particular board this firmware was developed with is this (if yours is different, adjust dataPin and clockPin in the source):